pie/.github/README.md

 - `ssh-user`: The SSH user.
 Optional, default is `piecode`.
 - `rsync-args`: Additional arguments to pass to rsync.
 Optional, default is `--no-perms --no-times --no-owner --delete-after`.
 - `rsync-flags`: Flags to pass to the rsync command.
 Optional, default is `-aqP`.
+- `composer`: boolean flag if a composer install is required, defaults to `false`.

 **Example Workflow:**